maddie480/MergeRequestReportGenerator/README.md

 - `GITLAB_GROUP_ID`: the ID of the group to report on
 - `GITLAB_NEEDS_REVIEW_LABELS`: a comma-separated list of labels that tag merge request that need reviews
 - `GITLAB_TIMEZONE`: the tz database timezone to use for the last updated date on the reports
+- `GITLAB_IGNORED_PREFIXES`: A comma-separated list of project name prefixes to exclude from the report
 - `GITLAB_POST_URL`: _(for the GitHub action only)_ the URL that should be called with the zipped HTML files
 - `GITLAB_POST_BASIC_AUTH`: _(for the GitHub action only)_ the Basic auth (`username:password`) to use when calling the post URL